 Independent Living Schemes

-We have a range of accommodation specifically designed for people over 60, who are able to manage their own home but require some additional support from our Independent Living Team.
-Our independent living accommodation offers residents and their families peace of mind as all our properties can be fitted with a 24-hour monitoring system and residents can benefit from regular visits from our Independent Living Team.
+We have a range of homes designed for people who are able to manage their own home but require some additional support from our Independent Living Team.
+Offering peace of mind for our residents and their families, all our properties can be fitted with a 24-hour monitoring system and residents can benefit from regular visits from our Independent Living Team.

 - 24-hour access to an emergency monitoring and response service